-- Black garbage bags: Listen, I know this sounds very un-glamorous.
+- Black garbage bags: Listen, I know this sounds very un-glamorous and won’t be on a list of design tips anytime soon.
 But if you’re in a pinch and need to use something on-hand to block out the light, chances are pretty good you’ve got some black garbage bags around the house!

 - Aluminum foil: Another material that you’re likely to have on-hand is aluminum foil.
 We actually used this in our daughter’s room in a rental once!
 We may have gotten some strange looks from the neighbors, but it totally did the trick and it was 100% blackout.
 Just keep in mind that the foil tends to get hot in direct sunlight, so don’t use it when temps are hot!

 - Black poster board: If you need to blackout windows temporary, perhaps the most aesthetically elegant DIY solution is to cover the window with black poster board.
 You might have to double up (depending on the poster board thickness), but luckily the material is easy to cut and fit to the window.